 Join us as we explore how Plath’s extraordinary life, wrapped in the lines of her poetry, became such an engaging part of her legacy, and how this relationship with the public was navigated by Plath and Hughes.
 Through selected readings of Plath’s letters and her poems, we ask what these letters mean for the public’s relationship to the poet and whether we are able to think of them as an extension of her art.

-With journalist Rachel Cooke, poet Mona Arshi and writer Gail Crowther.
+With journalist Erica Wagner, poet Mona Arshi and writer Gail Crowther.

 In collaboration with Faber Members for Faber’s 90th anniversary.